What’s your full name, where did you grow up and where do you reside now?

 It’s organic, raw and challenging.
 Especially with skate photos.
 When you get your roll back and it turns out how you hoped, the feeling is priceless!

-Do you have a favourite photographer of all time, if so, who is it and why?
+Do you have a favourite photographer of all time?

 Hard to choose one!
 Robert Frank’s documentary photography, Ren Hang’s controversial portraiture and Sem Rubio’s eye and timing are definitely up there!